okl/engineering-careers/data-analyst.md

 The bottom line is: Everyone.
 Needs.
 Data.
 And that's where we come in!

-As a member of the data engineering team at One Kings Lane, you'll be in the business of data fulfillment: making sure data gets to the people who need it on schedule, and on a platform that will works for the way they will consume their data.
+As a member of the Data Engineering team at One Kings Lane, you'll be in the business of data fulfillment: making sure data gets to the people who need it on schedule, and on a platform that will works for the way they will consume their data.
 You'll be working along side a